image

 Eaton Apothecary

-Is there a generic for this expensive medication?
+Is there a less-expensive generic alternative to my medication?

 Under Massachusetts Law, we must provide a generic drug to you automatically if one is available and the doctor did not write the words "No Substitution" on the prescription.
 Whenever an equivalent generic exists, we will give it to you automatically — no need to ask like in some other states.
 There may be some "similar" but not direct equivalent generics available to branded drugs that you are taking.
 If you are on an expensive drug, ask your doctor or your Eaton Apothecary pharmacist if there may be something similar that could be considered.